DV

 Who each is best for

-QQQI: Fits investors seeking maximum monthly income from Nasdaq-100 exposure and willing to accept higher NAV volatility in exchange for a tax-optimized structure, particularly those prioritizing cash flow in near-term holding periods.
+• QQQI: Fits investors seeking maximum current monthly income from Nasdaq-100 exposure and willing to accept a newer fund with unspecified derivative mechanics in exchange for a higher distribution rate and tax-efficiency claims.

 Key risks to know